 #4 Obama made this dish famous when he came to Vietnam in 2016.
 It is the perfect food as it is a combination of hot and cold.
 The meat is pork belly which is traded on the food commodities market.

 #1 Banh Mi is the word for sandwich.
-She grills small bagettes from day old bread from local restaurant.
+She grills small bagettes from day-old bread from a local restaurant.

 #6 Egg coffee was invented because they wanted to have latte, but they don’t have milk readily available.
 A Vietnamese man who worked as a chef in a French restaurant came up with the idea of using egg yolks beat with sugar to top the coffee.
 It is like pudding on top and then one stirs it in.

 We went to the restaurant where egg coffee was invented.
 We saw this picture hanging on the wall.
 The small child in the middle on the bottom is the current owner.

 #5 This dish had sausage cooked on lemongrass.
 We pulled it off the stick, added noodles and vegetables, and rolled it with rice paper.
 The recipe comes from the middle ofVietnam in Hue, and they have expanded to Hanoi.